http-message-strategies-interop/fig-standards/proposed/http-message-strategies/http-message-strategies.md

 use Psr\Http\Message\ResponseInterface;

 /**
- * Defines a contract for algorithms which accept a respose argument and produce a respose.
+ * Defines a contract for functions which accept a respose argument and produce a respose.
  */
-interface ResponseResponseInterface
+interface ResponseOperatorInterface
 {
     /**
      * Process a respose and return the produced respose.